 For example – All incoming help desk inquiries but be initially responded to within 2 hours.
-Issues must be resolved within 24 hours, and if this is not possible, the issue must be escalated.
+Issues must be resolved within 24 hours; if this is not possible, the issue must be escalated.

-The person/s that you are delegating to first need to understand what they are being asked to do and then to agree to what is being delegated and the measurement.
+The person/s that you are delegating to first needs to understand what they are being asked to do and then agree to what is being delegated and the measurement.
 Be prepared to train them and clarify where necessary.

-Is this something that can be done with the available resources, within the expected time frame and with the skills and experience of those you are entrusting with the task?
+Can this be done with the available resources, within the expected time frame and with the skills and experience of those you are entrusting with the task?

 Provide a specific time period in which to accomplish the task.
 Repetitive tasks can usually be defined by time; other tasks may require an estimate of time.
-For more prolonged tasks with multiple parts such as projects, set up milestone timelines.
+Set up milestone timelines for more prolonged tasks with multiple parts, such as projects.

 For example – Payroll is done on a Tuesday afternoon between 3 and 4 pm; this task should take no longer than 1 hour.

-Over time, your team develops a clear picture of what is to be done, how it should be done as well as the understanding of the importance of the task.
+Over time, your team develops a clear picture of what is to be done, how it should be done, and the importance of the task.
 They have confidence in performing the role and know that if they make a mistake, they have the skills to fix it.

-Strong leaders set performance measurements and have regular performance reviews with their team; each team member knows precisely how they are performing in their role and what if any performance improvements need to be implemented.
+Strong leaders set performance measurements and have regular performance reviews with their team; each team member knows precisely how they perform in their role and what performance improvements need to be implemented.

-Letting go of tasks you have always done can feel daunting and that you are losing control especially if you have a particular way of doing them.
-Once you have had success delegating one task, then move through your list of tasks you have listed for delegation.
+Letting go of tasks you have always done can feel daunting, and you are losing control, especially if you have a particular way of doing them.
+Once you have successfully delegated one task, move through the list of tasks you have listed for delegation.